MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-ios-activity-tracker-web-api.md

 ---
-title: "Sample: iOS Activity Tracker for Dynamics 365 for Customer Engagement apps and Web API (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Sample: iOS Activity Tracker for Dynamics 365 Customer Engagement (on-premises) and Web API (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "The activity tracker sample application enables you to connect to your Dynamics 365 for Customer Engagement organization, query for your contacts, and add a quick activity record related to a contact.
 This sample uses the Microsoft Azure Active Directory Authentication Library (ADAL), and the Web API using OData v4" ms.custom: ms.date: 10/31/2017